WasmEdge/WasmEdge/docs/book/en/src/dev/js/tensorflow.md

 print(max,max_idx)
 ```

-To run the JavaScript in the WasmEdge runtime, you can do the following on the CLI to re-build the QuickJS engine with Tensorflow and then run the JavaScript program with Tensorflow API.
+To run the JavaScript in the WasmEdge runtime, you can do the following on the CLI to re-build the QuickJS engine with TensorFlow and then run the JavaScript program with TensorFlow API.

 ```
 $ cargo build --target wasm32-wasi --release --features=tensorflow